Join our 4 month medical assistant program

 Most programs will include courses about healthcare law, billing and coding, customer service, patient privacy and safety, and basic first aid.

-Once you have completed your training, you will be ready to take your Certified Medical Administrative Assistant (CMAA) exam.
+Once you have completed your training, you will be ready to take your exam.
+The most widely recognized certification for medical administrative assistants is the NHA’s CMAA exam.

 The CMAA exam contains 110 scored test questions covering topics like communication, medical law, scheduling, billing, and healthcare ethics.
 Students have two hours and 15 minutes to complete the exam.